kvalle/grinder-workshop/README.md

 # Tasks

 The tasks are described below.
-While you could perfectly well solve them by yourself, we reccomend that you work in pairs to get the most out of the workshop.
+While you could perfectly well solve them by yourself, we recommend that you work in pairs to get the most out of the workshop.
 This way, it will also be easier for us to help everybody.

 The tasks start easy, by first only measuring the request time for a single URL.